Genealogy and Education Center Services

 - Print and fill out the Translation Request Form.

 - Include a check or money order for a minimum of 1 hour's work, payable to "Museum of Danish America."

 To Request Research

 - We will acknowledge research requests and payment upon receipt.
-Due to the large number of requests we receive, limited staff and our policy of taking them in date order, please expect a minimum of 8-10 weeks before a report is returned to you.
+Due to the large number of requests we receive, limited staff, and our policy of taking them in date order, our response time can take between 2-10 weeks.
+We appreciate your patience.

 Send by E-Mail: